-Adequate folate prevents neural tube defects (the areas which go on to develop into a baby’s brain and spinal cord).
+Adequate folate before and during pregnancy prevents neural tube defects (the areas which go on to develop into a baby’s brain and spinal cord).
 The neural tube is developed in the first few weeks of pregnancy, often before a woman knows she is pregnant.
 Because of this, it is recommended that all women of childbearing age ensure they consume adequate folate daily.

 A daily folate intake of 500 micrograms (µg) per day is needed from pre-conception planning (12 weeks prior to pregnancy) through to the end of the first trimester.